0xJarmenKell/0xJarmenKell/README.md

 I am a versatile developer experienced in building and maintaining high-quality and complex Web Applications.
 With a background in computer science and a passion for coding, also have an experience in creating engaging and visually appealing digital experiences.
 </p>
 <p>
 Proficient in a variety of programming languages like JavaScript, TypeScript, Python, Ruby, GoLang and Skilled in HTML5, CSS3.
-Also modern Frontend frameworks like React, redux and Vuejs, Pinia and variety of design tools and software, including Adobe XD, Figma.
+Also modern Frontend frameworks like React, redux and Angular, ngrx and variety of design tools and software, including Adobe XD, Figma.
 I am also familiar With Backend Technologies like Nodejs, Express and ruby on rails.
 Proficient in translating design concepts into clean, efficient code and collaborating with cross-functional teams to deliver high-quality web applications.
 </p>

 - 📫 How to reach me: youssefyousry994@gmail.com